-Baked Whole Black Sea Bass with Beet Greens Salsa – an easy and delicious baked fish recipe with step by step instructions for choosing and cooking whole fish.
+Baked Whole Black Bass Recipe with Beet Greens Salsa – an easy and delicious baked fish recipe with step by step instructions for choosing and cooking whole fish.

 Tips For Cooking Whole Fish

 I’ve become a huge fan of whole baked fish recipes or grilled for that matter.
 One, you’re almost guaranteed quality, can’t beat the value, there seems to be much more flavor (whole fish is also more juicy, because it’s cooked on the bone and in its skin), the presentation is awesome and adds to the experience of eating, and the bones can later be used to make homemade fish stock.
 Here are a food good tips to follow when cooking whole fish:

 - Fresh fish should have shiny, tight almost “wet looking” skin and be “cow-eyed,” i.e. eyes bulging out.
 If the eyes are cloudy and drooping move on.

 - For serving size, esteem about a pound per grown up and adjust down for kids